temporalio/documentation/kb/temporal-platform-limits-sheet.md

 Here is a list of many hard (error) or soft (warn) limits that you could encounter while using the Temporal Platform.

+Unless otherwise stated, Event limits apply to all Events running in parallel on a system.

 <!-- truncate -->

 - **gRPC**: gRPC has a limit of 4 MB for [each message received](https://github.com/grpc/grpc/blob/v1.36.2/include/grpc/impl/codegen/grpc_types.h#L466).